Coronavirus-positive Cong candidate dies at Kolkata hospital | Health

-Congress candidate Rezaul Haque died, who tested positive for COVID-19 two days ago, died at a hospital here early on Thursday, health department sources said.
+Congress candidate Rezaul Haque, who tested positive for COVID-19 two days ago, died at a hospital here early on Thursday, health department sources said.

 Haque, 46, the party's nominee from Samsherganj assembly constituency in Murshidabad district, was initially admitted to a private hospital in Jangipur on Wednesday following bouts of breathing trouble, they said.

-He was later referred to a medial facility in Kolkata after his condition deteriorated at night.
+He was later referred to a medical facility in Kolkata after his condition deteriorated at night.

 Haque died around 5 am, the sources said.